 What work does your organization do?
 What do you want to write about?
 Having a general idea of your topic is obviously a good starting point, but it likely won’t be enough to lay the foundation of an optimized website or page.
 Researching the keywords to incorporate into your nonprofit website, article, blog, or even social media post is an essential step toward helping your SEO ranking.
 Don’t forget that if you serve a local area, adding your city or state into your keyword strategy can help you to be found.

 Not all keywords are worth the same and the ideal keywords are the ones that are a balance between most frequently searched and not being overly saturated or competitive.
 There are free keyword research tools that exist that can help you find out which keyword options are best for your topic (based on how often they are searched).

-2. Develop Your Content Strategically
+SEO for Non-Profits Strategy #2: Develop Your Content Strategically

 On-page optimization refers to website-related factors that help with the SEO ranking of your non-profit website or article.
-These factors show search engines that your content is well organized and act as kind of a cheat sheet to categorize your content.
+These factors show search engines that your content is well organized and act as a cheat sheet to categorize your content.
 On-page optimization includes the following:

-- Title Tag: The title of your website, article or post that appears in the search engine when your page appears in the results.
+- Title Tag: The title of your website, article, or post that appears in the search engine when your page appears in the results.
 The title of the page ideally contains the primary keywords and is catchy enough to entice a click.

 - H1 and H2 Headings: These are the headings and subheadings throughout the article that should incorporate the primary keyword(s) and other related keywords.